Bishop's Itchington: Amenities

 Bishop's Itchington has one pub, The Butchers Arms.
 It has also a working men's club that is still called the Greaves Club after the original name of the cement works.
 The Royal British Legion had a branch in the village, but it has closed and its premises are now a café.
-There is a village shop, newsagent and sub-post office (sub-post office closed 2017).
+There is a village shop, newsagent and sub-post office.
 The parish has a primary school.